scribe-security/docs/docs/integrating-scribe/admission-controller/gatekeeper-provider.md

 The OPA Gatekeeper is an admission controller that enforces policies on Kubernetes resources.
 Valint can be used as a provider for Gatekeeper to verify policies on your supply chain.

-To integrate [OPA Gatekeeper's ExternalData feature](https://open-policy-agent.github.io/gatekeeper/website/docs/externaldata) with Valint to verify policies on your supply chain.
+To integrate [OPA Gatekeeper's new ExternalData feature](https://open-policy-agent.github.io/gatekeeper/website/docs/externaldata) with Valint to verify policies on your supply chain.

 > This repo is meant for testing Gatekeeper external data feature.
 Do not use for production.

 ## Installation

-### Installing gatekeeper
+### Installing Gatekeeper
 - Deploy Gatekeeper with external data enabled (`--enable-external-data`)
 ```sh
 helm repo add gatekeeper https://open-policy-agent.github.io/gatekeeper/charts